 For Pitta folks and summer lovers, breakfast can seem fussy.
 After all, who wants to be in the kitchen when you could be at the beach?
 These Grain-free Blueberry Muffins, also from The Wholesome Home, pack up tidy for a carefree breakfast picnic under the sun.

-In these Buckwheat Pancakes with Spinach, Ricotta and Pine Nuts from What Katie Ate, I’d swap the Spinach for Kale and skip the Sour Cream: seems like the Ricotta would be enough for a creamy base.
+In these Buckwheat Pancakes with Spinach, Ricotta and Pine Nuts from What Katie Ate, I’d skip the Sour Cream: seems like the Ricotta would be enough for a creamy base.

 Anything from Helene Dujardin at Tartelette is good as well as gorgeous.
 These Gluten-free Blueberry Waffles could be made with almond meal or coconut flour instead of potato flour for an even healthier Sunday start.